jeremiahsnapp/dev-lxc/README.md

 to what you would build if you follow the online installation documentation so the end result is a cluster that is relatively similar to a more traditionally built cluster.

-The Btrfs backed clones provide a quick clean slate which is helpful especially for experimenting and troubleshooting.
+The Btrfs backed snapshots provide a quick clean slate which is helpful especially for experimenting and troubleshooting.
 Or it can be used to build a customized cluster for demo purposes and be able to bring it up quickly and reliably.